 3. “Tourists”: they fly into Kathmandu and hire a helicopter to go to Everest Base Camp.
 Future tourists may travel by bus to Everest Base Camp, Larkya Pass and Thorung La Pass, get off, take a few pictures and hop on again.
 Like most Chinese are travelling today anyway already.

-4. “Guests” are those that hire a guide, speak a few words of Nepali, sample plenty of Dal Bhat and are interested in the Country and do a lot of trekking; they think everything is wonderful and (when American:) awesome!
+4. “Guests” are those that hire a guide, speak a few words of Nepali, sample plenty of Dal Bhat, show a lot of interest in the country and do a lot of trekking; they think everything is wonderful and (when American:) awesome!

 • He further explained that: